chromium/chromium/ash/app_list/README.md

 dependencies.
 This includes sync support and communication with the App Service (which provides the list of installed apps).

-Watch out for `//chrome/browser/ui/ash/launcher`.
-It contains shelf code, not app list.
-The shelf was originally called the launcher (circa 2012).

 ## Data model

 ### Apps